awslabs/synchro-charts/packages/doc-site/README.md

 # Synchro Charts documentation

 The website which makes up the Synchro Charts documentation, as seen in https://synchrocharts.com.

+## Pre-requisite
+In the root project directory, make sure you already ran:

+- `yarn install && yarn build`

 ## Available scripts